NREL/tasty/README.md

 poetry run tasty generate-input -dg tests/files/data/haystack_g36_data_3_9_10.ttl
 ```
 - Add the `-c` flag to only add composite shapes to your input file.
 Composite meaning shapes having other shape, i.e. a shape for a specific vav box configuration, etc.

-### OAP Inputs
-We scrape the BuildingsIOT API for all of their points and functions and then use these to create a source shapes file (`oap.json`).
-Run the following scripts in order:
-- `poetry run python tasty/utils/scrape_oap.py`
-- `poetry run python tasty/utils/generate_oap.py` -> outputs `oap.json`

 ## Validate instance data
 Using the generated `input-file.csv`, mark an `X` in the cells according to the shape you want the entity to validate against.
 Using the example generated from above, the following should be true: